LazyProgrammer1268/javaSE/README.md

 # javaSE
-lets enter into a java new world
+lets enter into a java world